manasa-arun/python/content/en/Tips/elif-keyword-in-python.md

 ```

 ## Summary
-In this tutorial we learnt about Python `if` keyword usage and examples to better understand
+In this tutorial we learnt about Python `elif` keyword usage and examples to better understand